-Anvilicious: Even if you like the film, it's hard to argue against this one.
+- Anvilicious: Even if you like the film, it's hard to argue against it being a little heavy-handed.

-Never Live It Down: The film became this to McDonalds, forever making them the iconic image of unhealthy and fattening fast food.
+- Never Live It Down: The film became this to McDonalds, forever making them the iconic image of unhealthy and fattening fast food.
 Even if you haven't seen the film, you've probably at least heard about the sequence of Spurlock struggling to finish his Supersized meal and vomiting it in the parking lot.

-Some Anvils Need to Be Dropped: While there's no real denying that this is a bit of a Captain Obvious Aesop (excessive fast food is harmful to your health?
+- Some Anvils Need to Be Dropped: While there's no real denying that this is a bit of a Captain Obvious Aesop (excessive fast food is harmful to your health?
 Really?), a case can be made for this; the movie does spend a bit of time pointing out the reasons why this is the case, some of which are not what you'd expect.
 Obesity is also a very serious public health issue in the United States.